lzhenry666/graphdijkstra/CONTRIBUTING.md

 Set up your machine:

-   1. Installing Ionic, Cordova, Gulp, and Bower
-      * This doc assumes gulp and bower are installed globally
-      * `npm install -g ionic cordova gulp bower`
-   2. Installing Node.js and Bower Packages
+   1. Install Packages
         * `npm install`
+   2. Installing Gulp
+        * This doc assumes gulp is installed globally
+        * `npm install -g gulp`
+   3. Testing and Building with Gulp
+        * Run `gulp` to start the development build process
+           * Compiling, browserifying required `*.js` files
+           * Linting `*.js` files
-      * `bower install`
+           * Running tests
+           * Start watchers to automatically rebuild on source file changes
+        * Run `gulp test` to perform the above but not watch for changes
+        * Run `gulp build` to start the production build process
+           * Follows the same path as the develop process, but does not watch for changes
+           * Compiles production ready `graph-dijkstra.js`, minifies, and copies to `dist/`

 Make your change.
 Test your change.
 Make sure everything is working as intended.